Bănel Nicoliță: Saint-Étienne

-On 30 August 2011, Saint-Étienne announced on their official website that they had found agreement with Steaua for Nicoliță's transfer and that the player would fly to France and undergo a medical the following day.
+On 30 August 2011, Saint-Étienne announced on their official website that they had reached an agreement with Steaua for Nicoliță's transfer and that the player would fly to France and undergo a medical the following day.
 Being in his last year of contract with Steaua București the transfer fee was €700.000.
 He signed a contract worth €400.000 per year.

 On 6 November he scored his first goal helping Saint-Étienne draw against second place Montpellier.
 In a game against Sochaux Nicoliță offered the assist for teenager Zouma to give Saint-Étienne the win.
 After only six months with the French team he became a leader scoring 3 goals and offering 3 assists after his first 11 appearances.
 In February 2012 Nicoliță hit a rough patch, having a couple of not so convincing games, being described as monotonous.
 In March, he was sidelined for a couple of weeks, due to ligament problems.
 He recovered in late March 2012 and played in the games against Montpellier and Olympique Lyonnais, both 1–0 defeats.

 Loan to Nantes

-On 2 September 2013, Ligue 1 club FC Nantes confirmed Nicoliță was signed on a season long loan from Saint-Étienne.
+On 2 September 2013, Ligue 1 club FC Nantes confirmed Nicoliță was signed on a season-long loan from Saint-Étienne.

 He made an assist for his first match against FC Sochaux.

 International career

-Nicoliță won 34 caps for Romania up to date and scored one goal.
+Nicoliță earned 37 caps for Romania up to date and scored one goal.
 He also used to be a Romanian U21 international.

+On 2 June 2007, Nicoliță scored his debut goal for Romania in a match against Slovenia.
 On 25 March 2008, he was decorated by the president of Romania, Traian Băsescu for the results on Qualifying to EURO 2008 and qualification to UEFA Euro 2008 Group C with Medalia "Meritul Sportiv" — (The Medal "The Sportive Merit") class II with two barret.

 He was captain for the first time in the friendly against San Marino on 11 August 2011.

 Personal life

-Nicoliță is an ethnic Romani/Gypsy, one of six brothers raised by his mother in the small, impoverished town of Făurei, Nicoliță grew up determined to succeed and his speed and diligence on the field are proof of his unalloyed passion for the game.
+Nicoliță is an ethnic Romani, and one of six brothers raised by his mother in the small, impoverished town of Făurei.
+Nicoliță grew up determined to succeed and his speed and diligence on the field are proof of his unalloyed passion for the game.

 One of his brothers, Stelian is also a professional footballer who played for CF Brăila and other teams in the lower leagues of Romania.
 Bănel and Stelian played together at their hometown team CS Făurei.

-Nicoliță has been nicknamed Jardel after the famous Mário Jardel of Brazil.
+Nicoliță has been nicknamed "Jardel" after famous Brazilian player Mário Jardel.